-While buying the herb, look for fresh, small, young tender leaves as mature leaves can be pungent and strong scented.
+While buying the herb, look for fresh, small, young tender leaves as mature leaves can be pungent and strongly scented.
 Avoid large, flower stems with yellow or wilted leaves.
-Once at home, store unwashed in the refrigerator as other greens, wrapped in a dampen towel.
+Once at home, store unwashed in the refrigerator as other greens, wrapped in a damp towel.

 To prepare, wash the leaves in cold water as in other greens and herbs.
 Few leaves or 1-2 sprigs are just enough to flavor the whole food.
 It is mainly added in the traditional black bean recipes to improve digestion.

 Here are some cooking tips: